navrit/dexter/README.md

 - Binning these points using a binsize set by the user.
 This gives the discrete ESF.
 - Making a fit through the (binned) datapoints using an error function.
 - Differentiation of this fitted function gives the LSF.
-    - Differentiation by fitting parameters or numerical?
+    - Differentiation by using the fitting parameters or numerical differentiation are both possible (see options).
 - Fast Fourier Transforming of the LSF gives the MTF.
-- TODO: (Maximization of MTF?
-See below).
+- Maximization of MTF (TO DO, see below).

 Another implementation is discussed by Samei et. al. (1998).
 This method consists of the following steps: